 Herbst spent 14 years at Northwestern University, joining the faculty in 1989 and serving until her departure to Temple in 2003.
 At Northwestern she held a variety of positions including professor of political science and chair of the department.

 She is a scholar of public opinion, media, and American politics, and is author of four books and many articles in these areas, most recently, Rude Democracy: Civility and Incivility in American Politics (2010).
 Along with Benjamin Page, Lawrence Jacobs, and Adam Berinsky, she edits the University of Chicago Press series in American Politics.
-She serves on the Board of Directors of the American Council on Education.
+She serves on the Board of Directors of the Association of Public and Land Grant Universities (APLU).